bluscreenofjeff/bluscreenofjeff.github.io/pages/about.md

 I'm a pentester and red teamer at [Veris Group](https://www.verisgroup.com/)'s Adaptive Threat Division.

-In my free time, I spin up scripts, tutorials, and tradecraft to help pay forward all the help and guidance I've received.
+In my free time, I spin up scripts, posts, and tradecraft to help pay forward all the help and guidance I've received.

 Hit me up on: